mohanxz1/personal-portfolio/README.md

 # My Personal Portfolio Website
-### Showcasing my Web Development Skills and Projects
+### Showcasing Mohan Ram Majhi's Web Development Skills and Projects

 This portfolio website, belonging to Mohan Ram Majhi, is a dynamic and interactive online presence designed to showcase his skills and information.
 It features a range of modern web functionalities to enhance user experience.